| 0 |

 An extensive biographical study, updated to June 2005, in the Jewish encyclopedia Judaica, written by

 Ronit Seter - an important younger generation research worker in the field of Israeli art music.
+For the printed text, click here.
+For the entry on the Encyclopedia Judaica website, click here.

 |